kbhoffmann/git_homework/thoughts.md

 Asking for help via Slack

 Thank you Donna, Rob, and Dana for being wonderful support systems to me during this difficult and challenging last couple of weeks and months!

+I sometimes feel behind when there are people who have some coding experience in class.